subhophy/subhophy.github.io/_pages/about.md

 ---

-I am working on quantization of manifolds with a focus on associated geometric structures.
+I am a member of the <a href='https://qmap.ucdavis.edu'>QMAP</a> group at UC Davis.
+I am currently working on quantization of manifolds with a focus on associated geometric structures.
 My adviser is <a href='https://www.math.ucdavis.edu/people/general-profile?fac_id=wally'>Andrew Waldron</a>.

 You can see my cv [here]({{ site.url }}/assets/pdf/Subho_CV.pdf).